Walk or drive around any major North American city these days and it’s hard to miss the signs that pot is on the rise.

 “Those guys have done the time, paid the fines, taken the hits, and the guys in the suits are coming behind to make all the money off of this,” Crawford says.

 Vancouver artist Myfanwy MacLeod originally made this installation out of a 3-D printed marijuana bud and a magazine cutout, calling it Sweet Maryjane (2015).
 A friend later suggested Déjeuner sur l’herbe would be a better title; MacLeod agrees, and also says she would love to make the sculpture into a large-scale public art piece someday.
-Courtesy the artist and Catriona Jeffries Gallery.
+Courtesy the artist and Catriona Jeffries.

 Artists Stir Up Pot’s Relationship to Gender and Place